 And it all starts with a simple shift of two words.

 What experiences have you had that have shifted how you see things?

 How does this view of work and learning sit with you?

 Many thanks to Ron Ritchhart and the team at Project Zero within Harvard’s Graduate School of Education for the changes, challenges and impact you continue to have on education here, there and everywhere!

-Listen to the Upgrade Think Learn podcast on Apple Podcasts and Spotify, or join our emailing list to get more incredible tips from amazing teachers!
+Listen to the Upgrade Think Learn podcast on Apple Podcasts and Spotify, or join the community to get more incredible tips from amazing teachers!